 , which thoroughly covers both staining and etching for honed and polished marble along with everything else you need to know to properly maintain marble long-term, product recommendations, etc.

-is a bit tricky too.
-There are many odor eliminators out there for urine and other substances.
+Eliminating the urine smell is a bit tricky too.
+There are many odor removers out there for urine and other substances.
 I would recommend using one of the more natural brands that employ enzymes or micro-organisms.

 with just plain baking soda.
 Make a paste with baking soda and water and apply the paste to the smelly areas.